Best Mattress For Side Sleepers

 Knee pillows are small pillows with indentations on the surface.
 They are designed to keep your hips aligned and prevent awkward rotations.
 You should be able to find a suitable knee pillow for less than $50.

-Body pillows can give support and keep your back muscles relaxed.
+Body pillows can give support and keep your back muscles relaxed and your upper body supported.
 With a good body pillow, a head and knee pillow may not be needed.
 A body pillow should run between $20 to $100.

 How Much to Spend